I just finished off a spring project, getting ready for the warmer weather in the coming months.

 We have a water tank at the end of our back deck where we put our BBQ, I didn't find it unsightly, however I thought we could do something more with this space.

-I was keen to have some extra storage, bench space for barbecuing and ideally a sink to wash hands when handling meat etc.
+I was keen to have some extra storage, bench space for barbecuing and ideally a sink to wash hands etc.

 I made the frame slightly higher than the water tank so that we wouldn't see it when finished.
 I also left a spot to include a vertical garden in the middle of the wall.